JunGeng-Sysbio-Chalmers/CODY/ReadMe.md

 <br />

-## **Output IV:** for comparison across multiple colon sites
+## **Output IV:** Compare microbial/metabolite variability across multiple colon sites
 ### Navigating to tab panel of "Longitudinal Site-specific Variability Profiles"
 * This page would enable to compare how microbial/metabolite changes across multiple colon sites.
-* Select "Site Variable" to "microbial" and switch "In vivo Site-specific" as "lumen" for infant cohort.
+* Select "Site Variable" as "microbial" and switch "In vivo Site-specific" to "lumen" for infant cohort.
-  -  "Site Variable" can vary among: microbial/metabolite
+  -  "Site Variable" can vary among
+      -  microbial/metabolite
-  -  "In  vivo Site-specific" can vary among lumen/mucosa/feces/blood
+  -  "In  vivo Site-specific"
+      -  lumen
+      -  mucosa
+      -  feces
+      -  blood

 * The microbial levels acorss lumen sites would appear on the screen: